Pscheidl/pscheidl.github.io/_posts/2020-04-01-h2o-kubernetes-support.md

 The name of the application `app: h2o-k8s` must correspond to the name expected by the above-defined headless service in order for the H2O node discovery to work.
 H2O communicates on port 54321, therefore `containerPort: 54321`must be exposed to make it possible for the clients to connect.

+The readiness probe residing on `/kubernetes/isLeaderNode` makes sure only the leader node is exposed once the cluster is formed by making all nodes but the leader node not available.
+Default port for H2O Kubernetes API is 8080.
+In the example, an optional environment variable changes the port to `8081`.

 **Environment variables:**